Currently, Iceland is one of the most top-rated tourist destinations in the world.

 4. Reynisfjara – Black Sand Beach Iceland

-Reynisfjara beach is an iconic all black sand beach in Southern Iceland.
-It's one of the most popular tourist destinations in the country.
-However, just because it's touristy, doesn't mean that it's not one of the most stunning and unique spots in Iceland!
+Reynisfjara beach is an iconic all-black sand beach in Southern Iceland.
+It’s one of the most popular tourist destinations in the country.
+However, just because it’s touristy doesn’t mean that it’s not one of Iceland’s most stunning and unique spots!

 This natural beach is made out of volcanic black sand.
-It's important to know that it's not actually all sand, but a mix of small black stones.
+It’s important to know that it’s not actually all sand but a mix of small black stones.
 These stones were created when lava collided with the Atlantic Ocean.
-Waves here at this beach are massive and you must admire from afar to avoid being dragged into the freezing and unforgiving water.
+Waves here at this beach are massive, and you must admire them from afar to avoid being dragged into the freezing and unforgiving water.

-Nearby is another natural phenomena.
-The 340-meter mountain with the hexagonal-shaped basalt columns overlooking the beach is called Reynisfjell.
-They are very beautiful and puffins even nest their eggs here during the right season!
-You can climb them to take a photo, but just don't go too high as you may not be able to get down!
+Nearby is another natural phenomenon.
+The 340-meter mountain with hexagonal-shaped basalt columns overlooking the beach is called Reynisfjell.
+They are lovely, and puffins even nest their eggs here during the right season!
+You can climb them to take a photo, but just don’t go too high as you may not be able to get down!

 Visitors come here to admire the natural beauty and see a real black sand beach.
-It's not every day you can catch something so surreal and since Reynisfjara beach is less than a three-hour drive from Reykjavik it's definitely worth a visit while in Iceland.
+It’s not every day you can catch something so surreal, and since Reynisfjara beach is less than a three-hour drive from Reykjavik, it’s definitely worth a visit in Iceland.